bramathon/awesome-quantum-computing/README.md

 # awesome-quantum-computing

  A curated list of awesome Quantum Computing frameworks, libraries and software.
+This list is exclusively focused on open-source software libraries.

 # Frameworks